IceCruelStuff/HungerGames/README.md

 - Other features: Scripts have been added.
 I did not make any scripts for it yet, maybe in the future.

+#How to setup a join sign?

+on the first line set the line to "hg" and on the second line set the line to the name of your game.
+Next, reload your server with the "/reload" command.
+The sign should now refresh automatically and you'll be able to join.

 #Future updates?
 I am planning to adding many more features to this plugin, if you wish me to add one, please say it in issues, thank you.